 Are oats really even better than my famous authentic hummus recipe for lowering cholesterol?
 Yes, they are, but you have to eat a lot of oats which is tiresome.
 I can easily enjoy a cup of chickpeas every day, but a cup of oats?
 Have both.
 I do.
 That's why my cholesterol is rock bottom without statins.

 This is, as stated above, new ground for me.
 I've never grown chickpeas before.
 But I have done a good deal of reading, and finally it was time to try my hand.

 Today, the first fruit.
 I've read that green chickpeas are definitely nicer than their dried counterpart which, if the truth be told, are rather dull without all the fruit and salad one adds.

 The family think I'm weird!
 I put on a pot to parboil ONE chickpea!
 And it was absolutely delicious.
 Sweet like an ordinary fresh from the garden pea.
 Tomorrow a real picking.
 Fresh veg is always tastier, and I suspect healthier than dried and frozen veg.

-The first chickpea, with a handful of radish.
+The first chickpea, with a handful of radish nutrition.
 Whilst chickpeas have been quite a lot of hard work, radish must constitute the easiest salad to grow in the garden, ready to eat in 3 to 4 weeks; and I use them to spice up our hummus.

 POLLINATION of growing chickpeas

-I'm assured that chickpeas are self pollinating, but I've seen the
+I am assured that chickpeas are self pollinating, but I have seen the

 odd bee visiting the flowers.
 I'll bet next year, once my apiary is